skypilot-org/skypilot/docs/source/reference/tpu.rst

 TPU Nodes
 ---------

-In a TPU Node, a normal CPU VM (e.g., `n1` instance) needs to be provisioned to communicate with the TPU host/device.
+In a TPU Node, a normal CPU VM (an `n1` instance) needs to be provisioned to communicate with the TPU host/device.

 To use a TPU Node, set the following in a task YAML's ``resources`` field: